itaparcade/100yardrunCPX/README.md

 ## 100yardrunCPX
 100 Yard Run is a NeoPixel based Football Game for the Circuit Playground Express (CPX) board based on CircuitPython.
 It was inspired by the classic handheld Mattel football Light Emitting Diode (LED) game first released by Mattel around 1977 with a slight twist based based on the CPX NeoPixel layout.
 I created 100 Yard Run to show beginner CircuityPython coders how you can create fun games with just NeoPixels and CircuitPython.
 The original Mattel football game has a grid of 3 x 9 LEDs where you can move your LED player up and down as well as left and right to avoid the opposing players.
 With just 10 NeoPixels available on the CPX I had to be a little creative mapping a football game to the CPX.
 More details are coming....this is still work in progress.

+Follow me on Twitter @iTapArcade and let others know about this project!
+Get on the waiting list if interested in purchasing the CPX Button Shield Board (https://www.tindie.com/products/itaparcade/button-shield-kit-for-circuit-playground-express/) to help keep more free CircuitPython game coding projects like this coming!

 ## To Load Game on CPX:
 - Make sure to load Circuity Python 4.1.0 on your CPX before renaming the 100YardRunCPX.py file to code.py that automatically loads the game when you apply power to your CPX.
 You can download the .UF2 file by clicking on (https://github.com/adafruit/circuitpython/releases/download/4.1.0/adafruit-circuitpython-circuitplayground_express-en_US-4.1.0.uf2).
 To figure out how to update your CPX with Circuit Python 4.1.0 please read the Adafruit guide at (https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart)
 - Copy the main CircuitPython game file (code.py) as well as all the accompanying .wav sound files onto the CPX